ArianRai/Documentation/Python.md

 | Logical NOT                   | `not`    | `__not__(self)`                   |
 | Membership test               | `in`     | `__contains__(self, item)`        |
 | Identity comparison           | `is`     | `__is__(self, other)`             |

+### Functions or Classes

+If you're unsure, **default to functions**.
+I find myself reaching for classes when I need something long-lived and stateful that would be easier to model if I could share behavior and data structure via inheritance.
+This is often the case for:

+-   Video games
+-   Simulations
+-   GUIs

+The difference is:

+> **Classes** encourage you to think about the world as a hierarchical collection of objects.
+Objects bundle behavior, data, and state together in a way that draws boundaries between instances of things, like chess pieces on a board.

+> **Functions** encourage you to think about the world as a series of data transformations.
+Functions take data as input and return a transformed output.
+For example, a function might take the entire state of a chess board and a move as inputs, and return the new state of the board as output.

 # Tips